segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 To configure data encryption for an existing destination:
 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.
-2. Select a destination, and click the **Data Encryption tab**.
+2. Select a destination, and click the **Data Encryption** tab.
 3. On the Data Encryption page, select the **Have Segment encrypt sensitive data** checkbox.
 4. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button.
 5. Copy the Private Key to a secure location - **once you finish configuring data encryption, this key cannot be retrieved**.
 6. Click **Save**.

 > error "Private Key is not recoverable"
 > Segment does not save the private key created during the data encryption setup, and cannot retrieve the key after you add data encryption to your destination.
+Segment cannot decrypt data if this key is lost.
 You can generate a new key without decrypting your data using the instructions in the [Configure new key pairs](#configure-new-key-pairs) section.

 ### Configure new key pairs